Amoghhosamane/Amoghhosamane/README.md

 ### 👨‍💻 About Me
 - 🎓 CS Student
-- 💻 Aspiring Software Engineer & Developer
+- 💻 Aspiring SWE & AI/ML engineer
-- 🌱 Currently learning **Next.js & Backend Development**
+- 🌱 Currently into MLops and DL
 - 🤝 Looking to collaborate on **open-source web projects**
 - ✉️ Reach me at **amoghvarsh9614@gmail.com**